Toni Silva: Al Ittihad

 In January 2019, he joined Egyptian club Al Ittihad on a 2 1/2-year deal.

 Astra Giurgiu

 On 30 July 2019, Toni Silva signed a two-year contract with Romanian side Astra Giurgiu.

 Taraz

 On 17 February 2020, FC Taraz announced the signing of Silva.

 Tobol

 On 18 February 2021, FC Tobol announced the signing of Silva.
+He helped the club to win the 2021 Kazakhstan Premier League and the 2021 Kazakhstan Super Cup - their first Super Cup triumph.

 Turan

 On 14 March 2022, Turan announced the signing of Silva.

 International career

 Silva was born in Guinea-Bissau, but moved to Portugal as a child.
 He played for the Portugal U17s, and Portugal U18s.
 He ended up switching to the Guinea Bissau and made his debut on 4 June 2016, in a 2017 Africa Cup of Nations qualification victory over Zambia, wherein he scored his debut goal for the team.